opf/openproject/docs/release-notes/14-0-0/README.md

 ### OneDrive/SharePoint: Copying template projects including automatically managed project folders

-If you use the OneDrive/SharePoint integration and add an automatically managed project folder to a project, you will now have the following options when copying that project:
+If you copy a project where a file storage has automatically managed project folders selected, you will now have the following options:

 * Deactivate the copy option "File Storages: Project folders" – this will copy the file storage, but not the specific project folder.
 * Deactivate the copy option "File Storages" – this will not copy any file storage.

 ### Reminder for admins when revoking a project membership to remove shares on work packages

-As of 14.0, admins are asked whether they also want to remove access to [shared work packages](https://www.openproject.com/docs/user-guide/work-packages/share-work-packages/) when deleting a project member.
+As of 14.0, admins are asked whether they also want to remove access to [shared work packages](https://www.openproject.com/docs/user-guide/work-packages/share-work-packages/) when removing a project member or group from a project.

 ### 4 and 8-week display modes for the team planner